Voice Typing for Mac

 Is there a free voice typing app for Mac?

 Yes.
-Harker's free tier does unlimited voice typing on macOS with local Whisper models — no word caps, no trial period, no account.
+Harker's free tier does unlimited voice typing on macOS with local Whisper models, with no word cap, no trial period, and no account.
 It transcribes 100+ languages and works with no internet connection.
+The metered free tiers to compare it against: Wispr Flow caps its free tier at 2,000 words per week, Typeless at 8,000 words per week, and Dictro at 10,000 words per week.

 What's the difference between voice typing and dictation?